This time I want to cover three mistakes that are regularly made by HR.

 HR are not order takers, but if HR does not push back, that is what they become.

 A recruitment question is always a capacity question.
 We need more capacity to do XYZ.

 Recruitment is a solution, but not always the best.
 In the HR toolbox are more possible solutions, but first some questions have to be asked.
 Like: are we sure the people are really using all their potential?
-Is there another way to organize the work?
-Are there other people in the organization who might be interested to learn XYZ?
+Is there another way to organise the work?
+Are there other people in the organisation who might be interested to learn XYZ?